 Calendar of Events

-Building Business Capability Conference November 2-6, 2014, Ft.
-Lauderdale, Florida.
+Building Business Capability Conference—November 2-6, 2015, Las Vegas, Nevada.
 This popular annual North American Conference is co-produced by BPTrends, Business Rules Solutions and the IIBA, bringing together a broad range of professionals who collaborate to provide integrated solutions for enterprise performance improvement.